OLED1/chia-manager/README.md

 ```

 #### Setup a vhost
-You can download an example vhost config for apache from here:
+You can download an example Vhost config for apache webservers from here:
 https://files.chiamgmt.edtmair.at/server/Example_Configs/

 #### Download the installer
 ```
 cd /path/to/your/desired/directory

-Download you desired package install package from https://files.chiamgmt.edtmair.at/server/install-packages/
+Download your desired install package from https://files.chiamgmt.edtmair.at/server/install-packages/

 unzip chia-web-gui-dev